 3. Downtown Omaha, Nebraska — Lauritzen Gardens

-That chandelier… wow.
+That botanical chandelier….
 I remember it better than the rest of the gardens.
-The lines leading to the leafy iron sphere above my head made my fingers dizzy.
+The leafy lines above my head made my shutter finger dizzy.

 No other photos were taken that day.
 I knew I’d be back the next day, and I wanted this visit to belong to just one image.